Distances between pure quantum states induced by a distance matrix: Introduction and main result

-The difficulty in proving this conjecture stems from its generality; it must hold for \textit{all} distance matrices $(E_{ij})$, whereas in \cite{llaproc} we presented ony some partial results, concerning, e.g., \emph{Euclidean} distance matrices $(E_{ij})$.

-In this work, however, we prove not just Conjecture \ref{conj:main}, but its much stronger version involving an even more general family of distances.
-Concretely, for any $p > 0$ consider the following map on $\PCn$,

-where $(E_{ij})$ is a given distance matrix.
-The map $d_p$ is clearly a semi-distance (i.e., it is symmetric and nondegenerate), and the main result of this paper is the proof that, for $p \geq 2$, (\ref{dp}) satisfies also the triangle inequality, thus showing that it is a bona fide distance on $\PCn$. \begin{Thm} Let $n \geq 2$.
+The map $d_p$ is clearly a well-defined semidistance (i.e., it is symmetric and nondegenerate) on $\PCn$, and the main result of this paper is demonstrating that \eqref{dp} respects also the triangle inequality for $p \geq 2$. \begin{theorem} Let $n \geq 2$.
 For any $n \times n$ distance matrix $(E_{ij})$ and any $p \geq 2$, the map $d_p: \PCn \x \PCn \rightarrow \sR$ given by \eqref{dp} is a distance function.
 In particular, it satisfies